otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_FINISHED`:

-This may happen if the user received a "Disconnected" TLV while typing the message.
+This may happen if the user received a TLV type 1 (Disconnected) while typing the message.
 She expected to send this message encrypted but the conversation ended.

 * Inform the user the conversation was finished by the other party.